gpsinfo/gpsinfo_create/README.md

 ## Compilation on Linux (Ubuntu et al.)

 Compilation on Linux is straight forward.
-Install the development packages of QT 5 and gdal, generate Makefiles with cmake and run them.
+Install the development packages of QT 5 and gdal, generate Makefiles with cmake (create local_config.cmake as described in above section windows compilation) and run them.